About Us

 • Accounting services (5a)

 Australian Government (Department of Health) - we were an approved Provider under the Health Economic Services Panel for the services shown below.
 This panel ceased in April 2023.
-Going forward, these services should be procurred through the Mandatory Whole of Government Management Advisory Services Panel (SON3751667), of which we are an approved supplier.
+Going forward, these services should be procured through the Mandatory Whole of Government Management Advisory Services Panel (SON3751667), of which we are an approved supplier.

 • Economic evaluation of health services, programs and policies